Caput Succedaneum

 Treatment and long-term outcomes

-If more intense degrees of jaundice go undiagnosed or are improperly managed, this can result in kernicterus, which is a dangerous and permanent form of brain damage.
-Babies with kernicterus may develop cerebral palsy, hearing impairments, and other lifelong disabilities (6).
+If more intense degrees of jaundice go undiagnosed or are improperly managed, kernicterus can develop.
+Kernicterus is a dangerous and permanent form of brain damage.
+Babies with kernicterus may develop cerebral palsy, hearing impairments, and other lifelong disabilities.

 Birth trauma attorneys helping children since 1997